trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/positionpaper/index.md

 In addition, Coq, one of the most advanced proof checking software is able to extract OCaml code from proofs.
 As Tezos matures, it will be possible to automatically extract key parts of the protocol’s code from mathematical proofs of correctness.

-Examples of spectacular software failure abound.
+Examples of spectacular software failures abound.
 The heartbleed bug caused millions of dollars in damages.
 In 2013, a single bug at high-frequency trading firm Knight capital caused half a billion dollars worth of losses.
 In 1996, an arithmetic overflow bug caused the crash of Ariane 5, a rocket that had cost $7B to develop; the cost of the rocket and the cargo was estimated at $500M.

 All of these bugs could have been prevented with the use of formal verification.
 Formal verification has progressed by leaps and bounds in recent years, it is time to use it in real systems.

 ## Abstract Blockchains

 Tezos attempts to represent a blockchain protocol in the most general way possible while attempting to remain as efficient as a native protocol.
-The goal of a blockchain is to represent a single state being concurrently edited.
+The goal of a blockchain is to represent a single state that concurrent users edit.
 In order to avoid conflicts between concurrent edits, it represents the state as a ledger, that is as a series of transformations applied to an initial state.
 These transformations are the “blocks” of the blockchain, and — in the case of Bitcoin — the state is mostly the set of unspent outputs.
 Since the blocks are created asynchronously by many concurrent nodes, a block tree is formed.
 Each leaf of the tree represents a possible state and the end of a different blockchain.
 Bitcoin specifies that only one branch should be considered the valid branch: the one with the greatest total difficulty.
 Blocks, as their name suggests, actually bundle together multiple operations (known as transactions in the case of Bitcoin).
 These operations are sequentially applied to the state.

 ## Three Protocols